moringspeaker/Personal-Site-Blogs/Safely_Build_your_Django_website.md

 ]
 ```

 Then we want to create a serializer for our model.
-The reason why we need a serializer is because our backend end program will only do things like receive data from the frontend and pass data to the backend.
+The reason why we need a serializer is because our backend program will only do things like receive data from the frontend and pass data to the backend.
 During this process, we want to make sure the front and back end can exchange data in some form.
 We need a special mechanism to put python data.
 For example, lists and dicts are converted into a data format that the front-end can recognize directly.
 This is why we need to serialize and deserialize our data.
 In fact, our backend is mainly doing 2 things: serialize and deserialize.
 That's why we encapsulate a specialized serializer to do this.

 So we need to create a serializers.py under our app school's directory:
 ![serializers.py](https://i.imgur.com/DafzKux.png)